Skip to main content

 Biography

 Dr. Kristina Lewis is Assistant Professor in TESOL and Applied Linguistics in the English Department at ISU.
-Her research examines student teacher identity development and how student teachers navigate and make sense of language teacher education contexts and processes.
-Her most recent publications have appeared in System and ELT Journal.
-She teaches courses related to TESOL, applied linguistics, and English usage.
+Their research examines student teacher identity development and how student teachers navigate and make sense of language teacher education contexts and processes.
+Their research has appeared in System, ELT Journal, TESOL Quarterly, and Teaching and Teacher Education.
+They teach courses related to TESOL, applied linguistics, and English grammar.

 Current Courses